mucco/VSBinder/src/templates/AdventureTemplate.md

 ### Subgoals

 If applicable.
 Overall campaign or arc theme might factor into this.
+PC goals and motivations should tie into this as well.

 ## Main NPCs, Factions and external threats